jaalto/project--emacs-epackage-template/README.rst

     Edir

-    #  done.
-Edit epackage/info and delete unneeded files.
+    #  Done.
+Edit file epackage/info.
-    #  Commit and puth to github
+    #  Delete unneeded files.
+Commit and push to github
-    #  Notify Sources List about new package
+    #  Notify "Sources List" about new package.

 If you want to get your hands dirty immediately and read documentation later, follow this exercise to create your first epackage: ::